wenyan-lang/wyg/README.md

 Package management for Wenyan Lang

-> 🚧 Please note this it not an official tool (yet).
+> 🚧 Please note this is not an official tool (yet).
 The usage and APIs may have breaking changes frequently.

-## 💻 Install
+## Install

 ```bash
 npm i -g @antfu/wypm
 ```

-## 🦄 Usage
+## Usage

 ```bash
 wypm i 子曰